-The job of the Monitor is to observe the wireless channel and detect potential changes in the channel profile, speed, or delay spread.
-Based on this task, we design the Monitor to be a feature extractor NN attached to an OOD detection algorithm.
-Among the different methods that exist for OOD detection~\cite{ood-survey,open-ood}, we select a feature-based OOD detection method from the post-hoc category, due to implementation simplicity and efficiency.
-In this method, an NN is designed and trained with triplet loss function to learn the in-distribution (ID) data classes, without getting exposed to any representation of OOD data during training.
-During deployment, test input features from one of the hidden layers are extracted, and are compared against the features of ID data in the training set, to make ID versus OOD decision for each input.
-This comparison can be done through different metrics.
-Inspired by~\cite{ood-knn}, we propose an OOD detection algorithm based on the K-nearest neighbor (KNN)~\cite{knn}, and we use euclidean distance as our metric.
-The proposed method shows high performance in detecting far OOD data, as well as near OOD.
-In the following, we describe the input and outputs of the Monitor NN in Section~\ref{sec:method-monitor-io}, describe the Monitor NN architecture and training and test processes in Section~\ref{sec:method-monitor-arch}, and describe the proposed OOD detection algorithm for detecting environment changes in Section~\ref{sec:method-monitor-ood}.
+The job of the Monitor is to observe the wireless channel and detect potential changes in the channel profile, transmitter speed, or delay spread, which can be formulated as an OOD detection task.
+Among different varieties of OOD detection algorithms~\cite{ood-survey,open-ood}, we adopt a feature-based OOD detection method from the post-hoc category, due to implementation simplicity and efficiency.
+We design a custom NN that generates vectorized features and train it on the training set containing the ID data classes, without getting exposed to any representation of OOD data during training.
+During deployment, the generated output features are fed to a novel distance-based OOD detection algorithm, to make an ID or OOD decision for each input.
+An overview of the Monitor is shown in Fig.~\ref{fig:monitor-arch}.

+In the following, we describe the input and output of the Monitor NN in Section~\ref{sec:method-monitor-io}, the Monitor NN architecture along with the training and test processes in Section~\ref{sec:method-monitor-arch}, and the proposed OOD detection algorithm for detecting wireless channel changes in Section~\ref{sec:method-monitor-ood}.